Let AZ Dance Med help you get your dancers ready for pointe

 Does AZDM have its own passing criteria?

 Yes.
-AZDM’s minimal passing score for this assessment is 25/50, with 100% performance of the FUNCTIONAL ASSESSMENT portion.
+AZDM’s minimal requirement for our assessment is that a student show sufficient performance in at least 50% of the tasks in the assessment, without compensation or pain.
+We also require 100% performance of the FUNCTIONAL ASSESSMENT portion.
 Keep in mind there still may be training and conditioning that can be done to minimize injury while transitioning to pointe work.
 However, you can select whatever passing criteria you deem best for your studio.

 Can students be reassessed?

 Yes.
 We recommend students work on their revealed deficits for six to eight weeks, then return for reassessment.
 Students can be reassessed at half price to determine if sufficient progress has been made for transitioning onto pointe if they were determined not ready in a previous assessment.